 Resize the Xbox debug drive from default 8GB to a maximum of 120GB.

-I also had to install a third party launcher like Evo-X because the XDK launcher only scans whatever is on the E:/debug/ partition.
-Evo-X does work and scans every file you have on your F:/games and F:/Emulators folders however the 4-button soft reset doesn’t work on debug.
+I also had to install a third-party launcher like Evo-X because the XDK launcher only scans whatever is on the E:/debug/ partition.
+Evo-X does work and scans every file you have on your F:/games and F:/Emulators folders, however, the 4-button soft reset doesn’t work on debugging.
 Why?
 Not entirely sure.
 But at least FTP works!
 So once that is going you can go back to your Windows 7 PC and happily transfer files up to it without problems.